Rina Uchiyama

 Rina Uchiyama (内山 理名, Uchiyama Rina) is a Japanese actress and idol.

 Career

 Uchiyama was first discovered in her hometown in Kanagawa Prefecture by the talent agency Sweet Power at the age of 15.
 She was signed up by the agency, and in 1998, moved to Tokyo to launch her career in the entertainment industry.

+Uchiyama left Sweet Power in March 2024, and switched to her husband private agency, Dhuta.

 Personal life

 On November 21, 2021, Uchiyama announced that she is married to actor Eisaku Yoshida.

+On September 10, 2025, she gave birth to her first child.